gfxdisp/ColorVideoVDP/README.md

 When reporting a problem, run `cvvdp` with `--verbose` argument and paste the entire output of the terminal, including the command line used to run `cvvdp`.
 If possible, include images/video on which the problem can be reproduced.

 # Release notes
+* v0.5.0 (17/June/2025)
+  - Added two new metrics: `cvvdp-ml-saliency` and `cvvdp-ml-transformer`.
+See [metrics.md](./metrics.md) for more info.
+  - Fixed heat map visualization when the test image has very small dynamic range (thanks to Yuta).

 * v0.4.3 (30/May/2025)
   - Fixed: Base bands were incorrectly weighted when generating heat maps.
   - Fixed: Improved Matlab interface - handles negative JODs and video heatmaps (thanks to CaptainS5)